|Graduate Studies | Admissions | Graduate Office | Assistantships|

 All candidates shall complete at least 45 credits as delineated in an approved Course Of Study filed with the Office of Graduate Studies, Research and Continuing Education.
 The major fields are

 At least one-third of the total credit requirements must be in the major field, including six credits of thesis; one-third in other music courses, including three credits of MUS 521 (Methods of Musical Research), three credits of music history, three credits of music theory, and three ensemble credits; and one-third may be elective courses in supportive areas from any discipline.
 At least 25 credits applied toward the degree must be at the 500 level or above.
 No more than 20 credits applied toward the degree may be at the 400 (senior undergraduate) level.
 No 300 level credits may be applied toward the degree.
 Students are expected to plan their program with a graduate advisor and committee.

 Graduate Student Course of Study

 Purpose and Procedures

 The Graduate Office requires that students have approved Course Of Study forms on file before they have taken 25 credits.
 Also, the Office of Financial Aid has made it a requirement that students collecting financial aid must have an approved Course Of Study on file in both the Graduate Office and the Financial Aid office.
-If there isn't an approved copy on file before the end of the add/drop period of the quarter in which the student enrolls for his/her 25th credit, the student's financial aid award may be cancelled.
+If there isn't an approved copy on file before the end of the add/drop period of the quarter in which the student enrolls for his/her 25th credit, the student's financial aid award may be canceled.